H3AR7B3A7/LinuxTerminalAndBash/About Debian.md

 mechanism known as "pipes" serve as the main means of communication, and a shell scripting and command language (the Unix shell) is used to combine the tools to perform complex workflows.

-Debian and consequently Ubuntu are often called Unix-like OS because they share the same Unix philosophy.
+Debian is often called Unix-like OS because it shares the same Unix philosophy.

 ## Advanced Packaging Tool